RobertTalbert/haskell/README.md

-# haskellbook
+# Haskell

-Exercises and other stuff from The Haskell Book
+Exercises and notes from _The Haskell Book_ and other Haskell explorations in 2020 and beyond